 - Build an onboarding process ahead of time to ensure a smooth transition into the role.

 Do financial spreadsheets and taxes make you want to hide under the bed?
 You aren’t alone!
-This is one of the most stressful aspects of running a business, however it’s not something you can hide from.
+While managing practice finances is one of the most stressful aspects of running a business for many, it’s not something you can hide from.
 By coming up with ways to stay organized when it comes to the finances of your group practice, you’ll be able to keep track of where you’re at and hopefully reduce any anxiety you have about the money.
 Hiring an accountant is a great way to make sure you stay on track.
 If this isn’t accessible to your practice at this time, consider finding bookkeeping software to help you manage your accounts.

 Remember, burning yourself out by stressing over the accounting will not resolve any issues and may lead to you losing your motivation for the practice.
 It’s in your best interest to face your fears and find a bookkeeping process that works for you (and the future you).